Capacity Results for Multiple-Input Multiple-Output Optical Wireless Communication With Per-Antenna Intensity Constraints: Introduction

-The rest of the paper is organized as follows. {We end the introduction with notations used throughout the paper.} Sec.~\ref{sec:model} introduces the model of MIMO OICs under two types of per-antenna intensity constraints.
-Sec.~\ref{sec:reduction} reviews a transformation technique that performs row operations and drops zero rows to obtain a new channel matrix of full row rank.
-Sec.~\ref{sec:MC-VGC} establishes the definition and capacity results of the moment-constrained vector Gaussian channel.
-Sec.~\ref{sec:equiv} presents three equivalent capacity expressions of MIMO OICs with per-antenna intensity constraints in several special cases.
-Sec~\ref{sec:low} discusses high-SNR asymptotic capacity of our considered channel in special cases and low-SNR capacity slopes of general MIMO OICs with per-antenna intensity constraints.
-Sec. \ref{sec:numerical} shows some numerical experiments.
+The rest of the paper is organized as follows. {We end the introduction with notations used throughout the paper.} Sec.~\ref{sec:model} introduces the model of the MIMO OIC with individual average-intensity equality constraints, for which a simplification method is also provided.
+Sec.~\ref{sec:3} establishes various capacity results for the aforementioned MIMO OIC.
+Sec.~\ref{sec:equiv} presents an equivalent capacity expression in the special case, by which the effect of the channel matrix can be removed and the original linear model is simplified to a vector Gaussian channel.
+Sec~\ref{sec:bc-oic} generalizes the capacity results to the case of bounded-cost constraints.
+Numerical results are exhibited in Sec. \ref{sec:numerical}.
 The paper is concluded in Sec.~\ref{sec:conclusion}.